widdix/aws-cf-templates/docs/static-website.md

 | `/folder/`           | 403 Error                  | Not user friendly                                                                           |
 | `/folder/index.html` | 200 Content of index.html  | Not user friendly                                                                           |

-### Lambda@Edge solution (provided by the template static-website.yaml and lambdaedge-index-document.yaml template!)
+### Lambda@Edge solution (provided by the template static-website.yaml and lambdaedge-index-document.yaml template)

 To improve the default CloudFront behavior, we developed a Lambda@Edge solution that gives you the following search engine optimized result.

-> Set the `DefaultRootObject` parameter to en emtpy string if you use this approach!

 | Resource             | Response                   |
 | -------------------- | -------------------------- |